atbcb/usab-uswds/_pages/about/eeo-deia/aap.md

 ### Section I: Efforts to Reach Regulatory Goals

-#### EEOC regulations (29 CFR §1614.203(d)(7)) require agencies to establish specific numerical goals for increasing the participation of persons with disabilities and persons with targeted disabilities in the federal government
+**EEOC regulations (29 CFR §1614.203(d)(7)) require agencies to establish specific numerical goals for increasing the participation of persons with disabilities and persons with targeted disabilities in the federal government.**

 ##### 1. Using the goal of 12% as the benchmark, does your agency have a trigger involving PWD by grade level cluster in the permanent workforce?
 If “yes”, describe the trigger(s) in the text box.

 > a.
 Cluster GS-1 to GS-10 (PWD)
 >> Answer:  No
+>
 > b.
 Cluster GS-11 to SES (PWD)
 >> Answer:  No